mspamelalea/Pewlett-Hackard-Analysis/README.md

 ![](EmployeeDB_small.PNG)

 There are 33,118 current employees eligible for retirement.
 Alist of these employess can be viewed in the file Data/retiring_employees.csv.
-This is that total broken down by title:
+This picture is that total broken down by title:

 ![](title_count.PNG)